jamila59/Stock/README.md

 ###`MVC`:
--User Authentication
+- User Authentication
--User auth saved to database
+- User auth saved to database
--User is able to select the stock option
+- User is able to select the stock option
--User is able to view cryptocurrency data via graph -User is able to Zoom in on graph_
+- User is able to view cryptocurrency data via graph
+- User is able to Zoom in on graph_
--User is able to sign out
+- User is able to sign out

 ###`Time to spare:`
--Create a very aesthetic product
+-  Create a very aesthetic product
--Subscribe to a curerncy/crypto
+- Subscribe to a curerncy/crypto
--Donation Page
+- Donation Page
--Host page on Firebase
+- Host page on Firebase

 ## Technologies Used

--React
--Firebase
--Node.js
+- React
+- Firebase
+- Node.js
--Material UI
+- Material UI

 ### License